How to Start a Blog From Scratch Course Day Two

 - Sign in to the blog you made yesterday.

 - Find your WordPress admin page.
 This will bring you to your blog.
 You can access this directly through a WordPress admin login.
 It will look something like this. https://your domain name /wp-admin/

 - Go to Appearance- Go to Themes

 From here you can choose a FREE theme.
-Perfectly acceptable and where most everyone starts, or a Paid theme.
+Perfectly acceptable and where most everyone starts, or you can grab a Paid theme.

 Peruse the options and see what you like.
 Frankly, a theme choice can get personal based on what you need!
 Are you a photographer?
 If so, you will need something with lots of picture space.
 A writer?
 Maybe a single column would work best for you.
 A baker?
-You’ll want to find a theme with recipe card short codes.
+You’ll want to find a theme with recipe card shortcodes.
 A traveler?
-Maybe find a theme wit ha map integration.
+Maybe find a theme with map integration.
 So.
 Many.
 Options.

 Starting a Blog | Installing your Theme